agt/tritonai-admission-webhook/README.md

 - **Mutating webhook** (`/mutate`) — fills in missing security-context defaults before a pod is admitted.
 - **Validating webhook** (`/validate`) — rejects pods whose security context violates namespace policy.

-These TritonGPT/TritonAI webhooks use namespace annotations to set policy and defaults.
+These TritonGPT/TritonAI webhooks use namespace annotations to establish desired policy and defaults for that namespace.
 This is in contrast to `dsmlp-validator` and `dsmlp-mutator` which queries user/course settings from the SICad/awsed database.

 Both sets of webhooks can operate simultaneously within the cluster, with namespace labels determining which is invoked.
 In theory, a namespace could subject its pods to both regimes.